deepmodeling/tutorials/source/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

 # Hands-on tutorial for DeePMD-kit(v2.0.3)
-This tutorial will introduce you to the basic usage of the DeePMD-kit, including data preparation, training/freezing/compressing, testing, and running molecular dynamics simulations with LAMMPS.
+This tutorial will introduce you to the basic usage of the DeePMD-kit, taking a gas phase methane molecule as an example.
 Typically the DeePMD-kit workflow contains three parts: data preparation, training/freezing/compressing/testing, and molecular dynamics.

+The DP model is generated using the DeePMD-kit package (v2.1.0).
+The training data is converted into the format of DeePMD-kit using a tool named dpdata (v0.2.5).
+It needs to be noted that dpdata only works with Python 3.5 and later versions.
+The MD simulations are carried out using LAMMPS (29 Sep 2021) integrated with DeePMD-kit.
+Details of dpdata and DeePMD-kit installation and execution of can be found in the DeepModeling official GitHub site(https://github.com/deepmodeling/).
+OVITO is used for the visualization of the MD trajectory.

 The folder structure of this tutorial is like this:

     $ ls